Nef cones of nested Hilbert schemes of points on surfaces: Preliminaries

 \subsubsection{Smooth nested Hilbert schemes}

 The other family which we will study is when the lengths of the two subschemes differ by one.
 This nested Hilbert scheme can be defined set-theoretically as

-and is a smooth variety of dimension $2n+2$ \cite{Cheah}.
-These are a natural choice to study as they are the only smooth nested Hilbert schemes of points on a surface other than the Hilbert schemes themselves \cite{Cheah}.
+and is a smooth variety of dimension $2n+2$ by \cite[Chapter 1]{Cheah}.
+These are a natural choice to study as they are the only smooth nested Hilbert schemes of points on a surface other than the Hilbert schemes themselves also by \cite{Cheah}.

 Similar to the universal family, the product $X^{[n+1]} \times X^{[n]}$ equips $X^{[n+1,n]}$ with two surjective projection maps.

 We will use these to compute the Picard groups of these nested Hillbert schemes.